Dive and Snorkel

 SCUBA diving is an allowable activity with the sanctuary area; however, all forms of fishing/collection are prohibited.

-An exclusion area of 10 metres surrounds the Underwater Observatory.
-Visually, this can be adhered to by swimming on the ocean side of the ‘west side anchor’ and keeping at least 1.5 rows of jetty piles from the underwater building.
+An exclusion area of 20 metres surrounds the Underwater Observatory.
+Visually, this can be adhered to by swimming on the ocean side of the ‘west side anchor’ and keeping at least 2 rows of jetty piles from the underwater building.
+Please observe the Exclusion Zone signage

 Busselton Jetty is a shared use facility.
-Along the length of the jetty there are numerous ladders and platforms that are shared by users including swimmers, fishers, snorkellers and divers.
+Along the length of the jetty numerous ladders and platforms are shared by users swimmers, fishers, snorkellers and divers.
 The furthest platform along Busselton Jetty is accessible by ramp along the western edge and is highly popular among all Jetty users.
-This area is also utilised by Dive Busselton Jetty to operate SeaTrek Undersea walk tours and SCUBA tours.
-Priority access is provided for tour patrons entering/exiting the water and those patrons requiring wheelchair access.
+Priority access is provided for patrons requiring wheelchair access.